 For richer or poorer - the one-minded mentality when it comes to money and marriage.
 What’s yours is mine.
 What’s mine is yours.

-For sickness and in health - the patient, long-suffering kind of love whether our spouse is physically or mentally or emotionally unwell.
+In sickness and in health - the patient, long-suffering kind of love whether our spouse is physically or mentally or emotionally unwell.

 To love and cherish - the purposeful 1 Corinthians 13 approach to loving our spouse well.